-I am a fifth year Ph.D. candidate in the Department of Politics at Princeton University, where I am a 2018-2019 Graduate Fellow at the Princeton Institute for International and Regional Studies (PIIRS), as well as a Graduate Associate in the Program in Law and Public Affairs (LAPA) and the European Union (EU) Program.
+I am a Ph.D. candidate (on the job market in fall 2018) in the Department of Politics at Princeton University, specializing in comparative politics and law and society, with a region focus on the European Union (EU).
+I am a 2018-2019 Graduate Fellow at the Princeton Institute for International and Regional Studies (PIIRS), as well as a Graduate Associate in the Program in Law and Public Affairs (LAPA) and the European Union (EU) Program.
 At Princeton, I also served as the editorial assistant at World Politics and as the founder/coordinator of the Department of Politics' Qualitative Research Seminar.

 My research analyzes how judges and lawyers promote institutional change within and across national borders, particularly in Europe.
 To this end, I integrate extended fieldwork and archival evidence with geospatial and econometric techniques.
 Specifically, my collaborative work and dissertation - the latter funded by the National Science Foundation's Law and Social Sciences Program, the Bobst Center for Peace and Justice, and the Princeton Institute for International and Regional Studies (PIIRS) - explains how national lawyers sparked a transnational process of 'judicialization' in Europe, and compares why their efforts succeeded in some contexts rather than others.
 At Princeton, I have served as teaching assistant for courses in comparative politics, judicial politics, and qualitative methods.